ImageVisioner/IRdenoise/README.md

 # Update
 2025.05.17

-We have submitted our manuscript to the TIM Journal, wish us good luck.
+We have submitted our manuscript to the Optics & Laser Technology Journal, wish us good luck.
 We will release our code immediately upon acceptance

 # Infrared_Denoise